Dean’s Certifications Forms

 What is the process for completing a Dean’s Certification Form at Hopkins?

-First, you are responsible for obtaining the Dean’s Certification Forms from each individual law school to which you apply which requires same.
-When you have done so, forward them here, to the Office of Pre-Professional Programs & Advising, Attn: Ana L. Droscoski, Esq. for completion.
-Note that you do not need to furnish a stamped envelope addressed to each law school.
+You are responsible for obtaining the Dean’s Certification Forms from each individual law school to which you apply which requires same.
+When you have done so, email them to firstname.lastname@example.org for completion.